scottvr/BACON/ESSAY-At_limits_emerges_BACON.md

 So no, the future won’t be summoned by a single monolithic model hoarding IQ points in a vacuum.
 It will emerge from toolchains, feedback loops, shell scripts, schedulers, semantic graphs, and little acts of architectural stubbornness.

 We don’t need to wait for godlike intelligence to descend from the heavens.
-We can boot it — one bacon strip at a time.
+We can boot it — one piece of BACON at a time.